EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

     jmp .atoi_loop
 ```

-This logic replicates what `atoi()` does in C—but without error handling, locale support, or safety checks.
+This logic replicates what `atoi()` does in C — but without error handling, locale support, or safety checks.
 The benefit is total control and zero dependencies.

 ### Stage C: Capturing the "Ghost" Output